Raffecchio/InterCompEdgesNotes/notes.md

  - The Type 0 condition, however, doesn't guarantee either of these.
 An intuition that the analysis applied to types 1+ cannot be applied here is that for a type 0 component, with $q = \frac{Ck}{|A|}$, the probability of failure is lower bounded by a constant, so the upper bound used implicitly when simply summing costs for all steps is too rough.
     - Similarly, if enough vertices have degrees higher than the boundary (similar to type 2/3), then we also cannot use this analysis.

-    - Suggesion: Find a nice condition for which the proof becomes easier in some way.
+    - Suggestion: Find a nice condition for which the proof becomes easier in some way.
 Make a log of assumptions that make the proof easier.
 Is there a simple natural condition to simplify the proof?
         - Expander decomposition